-The subject of clandestine art made inside concentration camps is somewhat hard to believe; in fact it's rarely heard of or talked about.
-Professor Dennis' lecture is a rare opportunity to see and hear about a very unique dimension of the Holocaust.
+The subject of clandestine art made inside concentration camps is somewhat hard to believe, and rarely heard of or talked about.
+Professor Dennis' lecture is a rare opportunity to see and hear about a unique dimension of the Holocaust.

 Through images of the many drawings and paintings, including graphic photographs, Professor Dennis discusses the concentration camp system, the selection process, forced labor, roll call, starvation, the smuggling of art supplies, and the incredible story of an art studio and museum at Auschwitz.
-The material is moving, touching, inspiring and graphic.
+The material though often graphic is moving, touching, and inspiring.

-ABOVE IMAGE: Artist: Josef Szajna

-Waiting to be Called for Execution

-1944, Buchenwald, pencil on paper, 8x13"
+ABOVE IMAGE: Artist: Josef Szajna Waiting to be Called for Execution 1944, Buchenwald, pencil on paper, 8x13"

-Marc Dennis is an award winning professor, Holocaust researcher and internationally recognized artist.
+Marc Dennis is an award-winning professor, Holocaust researcher and internationally recognized artist.

 He has offered his 60-minute lecture on the Holocaust at such institutions as; The National World War II Museum, New Orleans, LA; Cornell University, Ithaca, NY; Elmira College, Elmira, NY; Glen Cove Holocaust Memorial and Tolerance Center of Nassau County, Glen Cove, Long Island, NY, including many synagogues and churches.
-He has also conducted research at Yad Vashem, the Holocaust Memorial Museum in Jerusalem.
+He has also conducted research at Yad Vashem, the Holocaust Memorial Museum in Jerusalem, Israel.

-His paintings are in numerous private and public collections around the world and his work has been reviewed in the New York Times, Art News, The Chicago Tribune, The Huffington Post, The Boston Globe, The Forward, Jewish Week, Art Papers, and Town & Country magazine.
-He is currently working on six films of Holocaust survivors titled, "Mirrors" in collaboration with Israeli filmmaker, Liron Unreich.
+His paintings are in numerous private and public collections around the world and his work has been reviewed in the New York Times, The Wall Street Journal, The Economist, Art News, The Chicago Tribune, The Boston Globe, The Forward, Jewish Week, and Town & Country magazine.
+He is also currently working on a short film of Holocaust survivor.
 Marc Dennis can be reached at 718-614-9472 or via email: marc@marcdennis.com